 Dale E. Johnson

 At UC Berkeley Dr. Johnson’s research is focused on computational systems toxicology and network pharmacology utilizing computational methodology to analyze chemical-biological-gene-disease interactions, model structure activity relationships, and analyze perturbations in systems biology pathways.
 These technologies are being applied to solve problems in environmental toxicity, side effects associated with human therapeutics, and interactions between Traditional Chinese Medicines and Western therapeutics.
+In Dr. Johnson’s NST 121 course “Computational Toxicology”, outstanding student projects are selected each year to potentially be presented at national scientific meetings.
+From 2006 through March 2017, over 100 students from his course have been co-authors on these presentations.

 Most Recent Publications